ModiaSim/Modia.jl/docs/src/index.md

 - Improved casting and checking of types in the generated code (see new test model Modia/test/TestUnitAsString.jl).

-- Moved ModiaBase.Symbolic.makeDerVar from ModiaBase to Modia (because makeDerVar needs FloatType for generating type-stable code and FloatType is available in Modia but not in ModiaBase).
+- Moved ModiaBase.Symbolic.makeDerVar from ModiaBase to new file `Modia/src/Symbolic.jl` (because makeDerVar needs FloatType for generating type-stable code and FloatType is available in Modia but not in ModiaBase).

 - Github actions workflow added for automatic tests on Linux/Windows/MacOS, for pull requests on main.